Heatblur-Simulations/f-4e-manual/src/stores/guns.md

 to activate the pod.
 On the SUU-16, the Master Arm activation deploys the ram air turbine.

-> 💡 After energizing the gun-pod by using the Station Select button, 20-30s
+> 💡 For the SUU-16/A and SUU-23/A, after energizing the gun-pod by using the
-> have to pass before the pod is ready to fire.
-De-energizing the pod will cause
+> Station Select button 20-30s have to pass before the pod is ready to fire.
-> its motor to gradually spin down again.
+> De-energizing the pod will cause its motor to gradually spin down again.

 Installed, the guns are boresight along the Fuselage Reference Line.
 Thus, with the [optical sight](../cockpit/pilot/dscg_controls.md#sight-mode-knob) in air to